raban2/TodoApp/README.md

 ## Features

 - Splash Screen befoe the MainActivity
-- Add task easily
+- Simple to addd task
 - Easy to Navigate
-- Easy to share notelist
 - View Status of the task
 - displays task with priority
+- Easy to share note /task